AntonEmery/10UpCodeSamples/CodeSample-React.md

   }
 });
 ```
-All the components have the data from the API call made in `Main Component` as part of their props, which allows me to render it to the page in the `Posts Container` component
+All the components have the data from the API call made in `Main Component` as part of their props, which allows me to render it to the page in the `Posts Container` component.

+The magic that lets this happen is the `React.cloneElement` method.
+This allows us to pass the state down as props to child components.